xtcyclist/Phi-Benchmark/README.md

 To the best of our knowledge, the compilation flag '-mmic' needs to be removed for KNL.
 Please do so in the Makefile by deleting it in the 'CFLAGS'.

+Other modifications may be needed.
+Since we do not have KNL, we are unable to list these modifications for now.

 ### Upload excutables to Xeon Phi

 The executables and scripts need to be uploaded to the Xeon Phi manually.